Flag varieties, toric varieties, and suspensions: three instances of infinite transitivity: Introduction

-Theorem \ref{main0}(n) is proven in Section $n$, where $n=1,2,3$, respectively.
-Smooth compact real algebraic surfaces with infinitely transitive automorphism groups were classified in~\cite{BH},~\cite{BM}, and~\cite{HM1}; cf.\ also~\cite{HM2}.
-In Theorem~\ref{main10} we extend part 3 of Theorem \ref{main0} to real algebraic varieties, under certain additional restrictions.
-In the particular case of a suspension over the affine line, it remains valid over an arbitrary field of characteristic zero, see Theorem~\ref{aa}.
+Smooth compact real algebraic surfaces with infinitely transitive automorphism groups were classified in~\cite{BH}, \cite{BM}, \cite{HM1}, and~\cite{HM2}.
+In Theorem~\ref{main10} we extend part~3 of Theorem~\ref{main0} to real algebraic varieties, under certain additional restrictions.
+These restrictions were weakened in a recent paper~\cite{KM}.
+In the particular case of a suspension over the affine line, the result remains valid over an arbitrary field of characteristic zero, see Theorem~\ref{aa}.

-The concluding remarks in Section 4 concern the Makar-Limanov invariant.
-Besides, we formulate some open questions.
+Recall~\cite[\S 9]{Fre} that the Makar-Limanov invariant $\ML(X)$ of an affine variety~$X$ is the intersection of the kernels of all locally nilpotent derivations of $\kk[X]$, or, in other words, the subalgebra in $\kk[X]$ of common invariants for all one-parameter unipotent subgroups of $\Aut (X)$.
+From this definition it is straightforward that $\ML(X)=\kk[X]^{\SAut(X)}$.
+Hence the Makar-Limanov invariant of~$X$ is trivial (that is $\ML(X)=\kk$) provided that the special automorphism group $\SAut(X)$ acts on~$X$ with a dense open orbit (cf.~\cite{Po2}).
+In particular, this holds for the varieties in all the three classes from Theorem~\ref{main0} (for the first two of them, see also~\cite[3.16]{KPZ}, \cite{Li}, and~\cite{Po2}).
+On the other hand, $\ML(X)$ is trivial if~$X$ is flexible.
+Indeed, if $f\in\kk[X]^{\SAut(X)}$ then the differential~$df$ vanishes along the orbits of any unipotent subgroup, hence it vanishes on the tangent space at any flexible point of $X_{\reg}$.
+Since~$X$ is flexible, $f$ is constant.

+In the first preprint version of this paper we conjectured that for a variety of dimension at least 2 over an algebraically closed field of characteristic zero {\em the transitivity of the group $\SAut(X)$ on $X_{\rm reg}$, the infinite transitivity of this group, and flexibility of~$X$ are equivalent}.
+Later on this conjecture was proved in~\cite{AFKKZ}.
+Furthermore, in the same preprint version we proposed to {\em characterize the class of affine varieties such that the group $\SAut(X)$ acts infinitely transitively on a Zariski open subset.} This was also done in~\cite{AFKKZ} (see Theorem~2.2 and Proposition~5.1) in terms of the field Makar-Limanov invariant $\FML(X)$, introduced by A.~Liendo~\cite{Lie2}.
+In~\cite{Perep}, it is shown that affine cones over del Pezzo surfaces of degrees~4 and~5 are flexible, which implies infinite transitivity of the action of $\SAut(X)$ on these varieties.

 We are grateful to Dmitry Akhiezer, Shulim Kaliman, and Alvaro Liendo for useful discussions and references.